 You need sales intelligence.

-Instead of the traditional approach, try having smarter conversations with your prospects by reacting to signals that they’re actually looking to hire new people.
-Here are 7 tried-and-tested examples of sales triggers you should react to right away in order to win more business.
+Instead of the traditional approach, try having smarter conversations with your prospects by reacting to buying signals that they’re actually looking to hire new people.
+Here are 7 tried-and-tested examples of buying signals you should react to right away in order to win more business.

 A new executive (VP or CxO) is usually hired to make an instant impact, a change for the better.
 This expectation comes along with a budget and an examination of current staff and identification of needs for the future.